 Combine sliced onion, lime juice, and a pinch of salt in a mixing bowl.

-Stir several times and marinate at least 10 minutes, stirring occasionally to marinate evenly.
+Stir, then marinate at least 10 minutes, stirring every couple of minutes to marinate evenly.

 While onion pickles, roast poblanos.